lyne408/mods-and-plugins-sortor/README.md

 ![cover](./docs/assets/cover.jpg)

 ## What's this project?

+Sort the plugins in a profile of Mod Organizer 2, let the mod's priority determine it's plugins' priorities.
+Also support sort mods by name.

 "Mods and Plugins Sortor for Mod Organizer 2" is an utility for those person which prefer to sort mods and plugins **manually**.